jorgenhenrichsen/SwiftAudio/README.md

 ```
 The player will load the track and start playing when ready.
 The `AudioPlayer` will automatically update the `MPNowPlayingInfoCenter` with artist, title, album, artwork, time etc.
 To enable this behaviour the AudioItems supplied to the player must supply these values.
+You can either use the `DefaultAudioItem` or make your playback objects implement the `AudioItem` protocol.
 You must also remember to set a AudioSessionCategory that supports this behaviour, and activate the session:
 ```swift
 try?
 AudioSessionController.set(category: .playback)